 Explanatory texts provide information on specific facts and concepts.
-Its main objective is to disseminate content that is understandable to the recipient.
-For example: the definition of a concept in a dictionary, the content of study manuals or a science article published in a magazine.
+Their main objective is to disseminate content that is understandable to the recipient.
+For example, the definition of a concept in a dictionary, the content of study manuals, or a science article published in a magazine.

 To fulfill their function, these texts, which are also called expository, use resources such as exemplification, description, opposition of concepts, comparison and reformulation.